dropthejase/LLM-usicProducer/README.md

 After cloning the repo and installing dependencies from `requirements.txt`, do the following:

+### Download Model
+Download the model here and unzip into the working directory
+* This model has been trained on 22 epochs - the folder will contain specific hyperparameters.
+* Unfortunately the model's object name is called 'Transformer3' as I had experimented quite a few iterations beforehand

+You can either follow the below instructions or use the functions within the relevant .py files.
+The below instructions uses the command line interface.

 ### Inference from Scratch
 ~~~
 TODO - write a script and use CIL to merge 3 separate midi files